RascalSoftware/RAT-Docs/source/advanced/events.rst

 ***********
 Event Types
 ***********
-There are a few event types that can be emitted by RAT and each type provides different data as argument to the listener function.
-The following events are emmitted by RAT:
+There are a few event types that are emitted by RAT and each type provides different data as its argument to the listener function.
+The following events are emitted by RAT:

 1. :ref:`message_event`
 2. :ref:`plot_event`